 Conclusion

 Alien Hand Syndrome presents unique challenges for both the individual experiencing it and the professionals supporting them.
 By employing a compassionate, informed approach that includes education, behavioral strategies, psychological support, and multidisciplinary collaboration, therapists and social workers can play a critical role in helping clients manage this condition.
-Remember, the goal is not just to address the physical symptoms but also to support the individual’s overall well-being and quality of life.
+Remember, the goal is to address the physical symptoms and support the individual’s overall well-being and quality of life.